 APPRENTICE GUIDE

 Every electrical apprentice must complete off-the-job training.
-Since 1 August 2025 that means a fixed number of hours set per standard (1,066 on ST0152); earlier starts keep the 20% rule.
-This guide explains both, what activities count, how to record your hours, and how Elec-Mate's OJT Tracker makes it effortless.
+Since 1 August 2025 that means a fixed number of hours set per standard — 1,066 on Installation & Maintenance Electrician (ST0152).
+Earlier starts keep the 20% rule.
+This guide gives the figures for every electrical standard, what activities count, and how to record your hours.

 Free for 7 days · No charge until day 8 · Cancel anytime · Used by 1,000+ UK electricians